ntamasM/WAVE/README.md

-# FocusLock
+# WAVE (Work And Vital Energy)

 A minimalist Windows productivity utility that enforces focus breaks with fullscreen lock windows across all monitors.
 Runs in the background, auto-starts with Windows, and provides a modern dashboard for configuration.

-## 🎯 What is FocusLock?
+## 🎯 What is WAVE?

-FocusLock is designed for professionals who struggle with taking regular breaks.
+WAVE (Work And Vital Energy) is designed for professionals who struggle with taking regular breaks.
 Instead of soft overlays that can be dismissed, it uses **fullscreen lock windows** on all displays to enforce breaks.
 After configurable work periods (e.g., 2 hours), fullscreen lock windows appear on all monitors for a set break duration (e.g., 5 minutes), displaying a timer and optional skip button.

 ### Key Features